skippyr/river-dreams/README.md

 ## ❡ About

-A tribal inspired ZSH theme for Linux created to help you develop your dream projects.
+A tribal theme for `zsh` for Linux.

 <p align="center">
   <img alt="" src="assets/preview.webp" />